RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 ]

 - Reflects IoT devices targetted by RIOT<br><br>
-    &#x21d2; a microcontroller with devices connected on a board
+    &#x21d2; a microcontroller with devices connected together on a board

 - One application is built for one board with one device and with potentially multiple devices (sensors, actuators, radios)